 Are special education and/or gifted and talented services available?

-Yes, DLS offers both support for children qualifying for special education services and for children who have tested gifted and talented.
+Yes.
+DLS offers both support for children qualifying for special education services and for children who have tested gifted and talented.
 Our Student Support Team includes SST Coordinators at each campus, a Special Education Coordinator, Social Worker, Middle School Counselor, School Psychologist, and Gifted and Talented Coordinator.

 Does DLS offer before and after care programs?